jeffreycwitt/hn202/docs/class-15.md

 During this time...
 * one of the first histories of Britain ever written was composed.
 This is the monumental work by the monk Bede (c.
 670-735) (discussed above) titled, *Ecclesiastical History of the English People*.
 Bede's cultural achievement is a representative example of the "cultural flowering" of this period.
-* Alcuin (a student of one Bede's students) served as an important wise and learned "anglo-saxon" advisor in Charlemagne's Court (9th century).
+* Alcuin (a student of one Bede's students) served as an important wise and learned "Anglo-Saxon" advisor in Charlemagne's Court (9th century).
-* And this was also the period in which our Poem *Beowulf* was written.
+* And this was also the period in which our poem *Beowulf* was written.

 This was also a time of consolidation of regional Anglo-Saxon Kingdoms.

-As seen in the map below, by around 650 there were at least 7 regional anglo-saxon kingdoms.
+As seen in the map below, by around 650 there were at least 7 regional Anglo-Saxon kingdoms.

 ![early map]({{site.assets_url}}AngloSaxonEnglandmapc800AD.gif)

-By at least 878, these had consolidated into 3 (Northumbria, Mercia, and Wessex).
+But by at least 878, these had consolidated into 3 kingdoms (Northumbria, Mercia, and Wessex).

 ![later map map]({{site.assets_url}}1280px-England_878.svg.png)

 The above map also reveals the new and defining challenge of this era.
-It is the same difficulty faced by the Carolingians in the 9th century: Vikings.
+It is the same difficulty faced by the Carolingians in the 9th century: namely, Vikings.

 ### Alfred the Great (848-899) King of Wessex and King of the Anglo-Saxons